pandurand/cryptosnoop/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Key spots in the code to point out:

-Check out:
+### Check out:

 - `lib/hooks.js` for instantiating the Privy client with a custom session
 - `/pages/api/update-subscription.ts` for getting all user data from Privy with `getBatch()`, and `sendEmail` usage after fetching the latest account balance via `ethers.js`
 - `pages/api/privy/token.ts` for returning the token for the user authenticated via Magic
 - `components/snoopForm.js` for `put()` Privy user data
 - `pages/snoops.js` for `get()` and `put()` Privy user data

+### Dependencies
-### In order to get an instance of cryptosnoops running fully, you must:
+In order to get an instance of cryptosnoops running fully, you must:
 - go to https://magic.link and create an acccount
 - port over the API keys from magic
 - Make a Google Cloud account (free) and create a job on Google Cloud Scheduler, hitting the url {your-app-url}/api/update-subscription